-As long as they are capable of performing a task within your business, you can definitely make them an employee.
-Yet, if you hire your special needs child, you want to do it in such a way that it doesn’t harm them.
+As long as they are capable of performing a task within your business, you can definitely make them employees.
+Yet, if you hire your special needs children, you want to do it in such a way that it doesn’t harm them.
 You don’t want them to lose government benefits because they are receiving an income from your business.

 Simply put, bringing on special needs children looks exactly like hiring any child.
 You can:

 Things can get a little more complicated if Social Security is involved.
 How does earning income affect the Social Security benefits your special needs child may be receiving?

 If your children are blind or disabled, they could qualify for SSI, or Supplemental Security Income from the Social Security Administration, depending on the severity of their disabilities.
 SSDI, or Social Security Disability Insurance, pays benefits to blind or disabled adults (it is also extended to the children of retired parents under the family income limit) who have worked and paid taxes throughout their lives.
 Therefore, more than likely, if you have special needs children between the ages of 0 to 18, they are receiving SSI rather than SSDI.